 When a lay leader recognizes how differently a minister's tax situation is, it then allows for good preparation and action to provide the best possible structure for the compensation package.
 An excellent resource that helps with the above example of Social Security issues for the pastor can be found at Servant Solutions (the financial retirement planning agency of the Church of God) website.
 Just go to www.servantsolutions.org and select the MEMO Series.
-Memo # 7 is titled Social Security taxes are handled.
+Memo # 7 is titled Social Security and gives details of how a minister's Social Security taxes are handled.